 After the birth of her second son in 2015, Nan and her family relocated from New York City to Denver, Colorado where she served on the senior executive board for John Atencio Goldsmith.
 During her tenureship, Nan increased comp sales by double digits in her respective areas as the Director of Wholesale and E-commerce.

 In 2016, Nan launched FACEts, a business-to-business consulting agency for designers, retailers, and manufacturers.
 Nan’s client portfolio includes independent fine jewelry brands, JA and JCK designers, to well-established multi-million dollar manufacturers and international jewelry brands.
 FACEts offers margin optimization, sales forecasting, inventory projections, data and trend analysis to prepare brands for market and growth.
 Nan’s mission is to make jewelry businesses more profitable through highly customized merchandising strategies with accuracy, integrity, and an elevated experience.

-Nan serves as the past President in Colorado for the Women’s Jewelry Association (WJA), an international nonprofit organization that empowers women and men within the jewelry and watch industry.
+Nan was the past President for the Women’s Jewelry Association in Colorado (2016- 2018).
+WJA is an international nonprofit organization that empowers women and men within the jewelry and watch industry.
+She is currently on the International Board for WJA and is continuing to make a positive impact in the jewelry industry.
 On her Spare time, Nan practices the “Science of Eight Limbs” and has spent over a decade doing Muay Thai boxing and have traveled to Thailand to train with Thai fighters.
 Nan currently resides in Denver with her husband and 3 children.

 Proud supporter and members of the following:

 Average $ Saved by Consumer